bxdoan/bxdoan/README.md

 <div align="center">

-> Moving on doesn’t mean you forget about things.
-It just means you have to accept what’s happened and continue living.
+> The best time to plant a tree was 20 years ago.
+The second best time is now.

-> — Erza Scarlet —
+> — Chinese Proverb —

 </div>